-17. Reset Sources
+18. Reset Sources

 Reset circuitry allows the controller to be easily placed in a predefined default condition.
-Upon entering this reset state, the following events occur:
+On entry to this reset state, the following occur:

-- CIP-51 halts program execution - Special Function Registers (SFRs) are initialized to their defined reset values - External Port pins are forced to a known state - Interrupts and timers are disabled.
+- CIP-51 halts program execution - Special Function Registers (SFRs) are initialized to their defined reset values - External Port pins are forced to a known state - Interrupts and timers are disabled